Kingdom of Albania in personal union with Italy: Invasion and the establishment of the puppet regime

 While Victor Emmanuel ruled as king, Shefqet Vërlaci served as the prime minister.
 Vërlaci controlled the day-to-day activities of the Italian protectorate.
 On 3 December 1941, Shefqet Vërlaci was replaced as prime minister by Mustafa Merlika-Kruja.
 The country's natural resources too came under direct control of Italy.
 All petroleum resources in Albania went through Agip, Italy's state petroleum company.

 Albania was important culturally and historically to the nationalist aims of the Italian Fascists, as the territory of Albania had long been part of the Roman Empire, even prior to the annexation of northern Italy by the Romans.
 Later, during the High Middle Ages some coastal areas (like Durazzo) had been influenced and owned by Italian powers, chiefly the Kingdom of Naples and the Republic of Venice for many years (cf. Albania Veneta).
 The Italian Fascist regime legitimized its claim to Albania through studies proclaiming the racial affinity of Albanians and Italians, especially as opposed to the Slavic Yugoslavs.
 Italian Fascists claimed that Albanians were linked through ethnic heritage to Italians, not to Slavs, and that the major influence exhibited by the Roman and Venetian empires over Albania justified Italy's right to possess it.

+Albanian irredentism

+Italy's pro-Albanian and anti-Serb policy against Yugoslavia

-Italy also attempted to legitimize and win public support for its rule over Albania by supporting Albanian irredentism, directed against the predominantly Albanian-populated Kosovo in the Kingdom of Yugoslavia and Epirus in Greece, particularly the border area of Chameria, inhabited by the Cham Albanian minority.
-Thus, the Fascist Italian publication named Geopolitica claimed that the population of the Epirus-Acarnania region of Greece belonged to Albania due to it being racially Dinaric, and formed a 'single geographic system' with the Adriatic zone.
-Despite the efforts of the Italian vicegerent, Francesco Jacomoni, to stir up insurrections and create a fifth column, and the favourable reports he sent to the Italian foreign minister Count Ciano, events proved that there was little enthusiasm among the Albanians themselves: after the Italian invasion of Greece, most Albanians either deserted or defected.
+Italy also attempted to legitimize and win public support for its rule over Albania by supporting Albanian irredentism, directed against the predominantly Albanian-populated Kosovo in the Kingdom of Yugoslavia.
+Italy financed Albanian figures and groups in Kosovo, developing a strategy which promoted cultural and nationalist propaganda.

+As such, in April 1941, what is now South and Middle Kosovo became "New Albania" under Italian control.
+During the occupation, coercive measures against Serbs in the region were documented and Serbs were killed or expelled from the Italian-occupied areas.

+Italy's anti-Albanian and pro-Greek policy against Greece

+Albanian nationalists also tried to get Italian support against Epirus in Greece, particularly the border area of Chameria, inhabited by the Cham Albanian minority, but largely failed.
+During the Greco-Italian War, Albanian soldiers proved disloyal to Italy, being treacherous through acts of sabotage or defection to the Greek side.
+Albanian units also deserted or fled en masse in the face of Greek troops, causing Italy to observe an alleged "Albanian betrayal".
+On the other hand, the Italians considered the Greeks to have been admirable enemies for repelling the numerically greater Italian army.

+The Italian military was staunchly anti-Albanian, considering all Albanians as enemies and exhibiting extremely racist views against them.
+Italians also argued that Greeks wouldn't accept to be ruled by people whom they considered as "culturally inferior"; both Italians and Greeks agreed on this supposed cultural inferiority of the Albanians.
+The Italians also found the region, which the Albanians claimed, to have been almost completely Greek.
+The Germans also opposed the move for the same reasons, and also because they were opposed to any territorial reduction of the Hellenic state.